Alice-Rez/2D-Solar-System/README.md

 ## Implementation

-Images of the sun and planet from Wikipedia.
+Images of the sun and planet surfaces taken from Wikipedia.

 **Used technologies**: CSS variables, CSS animations, positioning, calculations, HTML,